codehawkdevs/Kolkata-Neighborhood-Map/README.md

 - It is a single-page application, meaning it does not refresh the page for each new request made.
 - Uses the Wikipedia API to fetch and show information about the places.

+## Demo

+A working demo of this application can be found over [here](https://sdey96.github.io/Kolkata-Neighborhood-Map/).

 ## Source Tree

 ```